MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/mimp-manual-monitoring.md

 ## Configuring Manual Monitoring Template

-To configure monitoring using the manual discovery monitoring template, perform the following steps:
+To configure monitoring using the manual monitoring template, perform the following steps:

 1. In the System Center Operations Manager console, navigate to **Authoring | Management Pack Templates**, right-click **Azure SQL MI - Manual**, and select **Add Monitoring Wizard…**.